-Extreme misbehaviours in the school such as: swearing directly at a member of staff, the use of racist or homophobic language, serious fighting, and extreme aggression (e.g., throwing a chair) will result in a red card being issued directly to that child.
+Extreme misbehaviours in the school such as: swearing directly at a member of staff, the useof racist or homophobic language, serious fighting, and extreme aggression (e.g., throwing a chair) will result in a removal of privilege being issued directly to that child.
 Parents/carers will be notified by Class Dojo or a phone call.

-Black cards can only be issued directly for extreme behaviour.
-In most other cases, teachers have written records (CPOMS) of the build-up to a red card scenario and children will have had the opportunity to have time-out in an Assistant Head teacher's class.
-Black card incidents are dealt with by the Head teacher or Deputy Head teacher.
+In most other cases, teachers have written records (CPOMS) of the build-up to incidents of behaviour and children will have had the opportunity to have time away from the group in an Assistant Head teacher's class.
+Further continuation/escalation of these behaviours will be dealt with by the Head teacher or Deputy Head teacher.